Bill Walton: Personal life

+Family

+Walton met his first wife, Susie, while they were attending UCLA and he was a sophomore.
+They were married in 1979 and divorced in 1989.
+They had four sons—Adam, Nathan, Luke, and Chris—who were all at least 6 ft 7 in tall and played basketball.
+At the time of his death, Walton resided in his hometown of San Diego with his second wife, Lori Matsuoka (m.
+1991).

 His son Luke became an NBA player, winning both the 2009 and 2010 NBA Finals with the Lakers.
-The titles made Walton and him the first NBA father-son pair to have both won multiple NBA championships.
+The titles made Bill and Luke the first NBA father-son pair to have both won multiple NBA championships.
 Luke was the head coach of the Lakers (2016–2019), after two years as an assistant for the Golden State Warriors.
 In April 2019, Luke Walton was named head coach of the Sacramento Kings.
 Luke was named after Walton's friend and former teammate Maurice Lucas.
-"Maurice was so important in my life and in little Luke's life", Walton said.
+"Maurice was so important in my life and in little Luke's life," Walton said.
 "Whenever there was a big moment for little Luke, big Luke would show up unannounced to make sure it all turned out right."

-Chris Walton played for San Diego State.
+Chris Walton played basketball for San Diego State.
 He is a real estate executive.
 Nate Walton played basketball at Princeton.
 He entered the corporate world and earned his MBA from Stanford University's Graduate School of Business.
-(Bill Walton had attended Stanford Law School for two years while with the Clippers, but never graduated.)
+Walton attended Stanford Law School starting in the fall of 1981 while with the Clippers but did not graduate.

 Nate was on the ballot for the 2003 California Recall election, receiving 1,697 votes.
 He has been highly successful in the oil business.

 Adam Walton played at Louisiana State University, Pomona College and the College of Notre Dame in Belmont, California.
-He currently is a college assistant coach at San Diego Mesa College.

-Bill Walton's other brother, Bruce Walton, played in the National Football League with the Dallas Cowboys from 1973 to 1975.
+He was a college assistant coach at San Diego Mesa College.
+Walton's other brother, Bruce Walton, played in the National Football League with the Dallas Cowboys from 1973 to 1975.
 They were basketball teammates in high school.
 Bill followed Bruce in attending UCLA.
 Bruce played in Super Bowl X, making Bill and Bruce the only brothers to play in the Super Bowl and NBA Finals.

-Walton's sister Cathy was an outstanding youth swimmer and played some basketball at the University of California.
+Walton's sister Cathy was a youth swimmer and played some basketball at the University of California.

-Walton's ankle problems became so severe that he had both his ankles surgically fused.
-His saga of injury and failed rehabs was connected to the use of painkillers by the doctor who was assigned to his case.
-Walton has said repeatedly in his broadcasts that he is just as much to blame for taking the medication as the doctor was for giving it to him.
-In a June 8, 2010, interview on The Dan Patrick Show, Walton admitted to contemplating suicide for a time due to the constant pain resulting from injuries sustained during his NBA career.

-Walton is known as a vegetarian and a meditation practitioner.